openhab/openhabian/docs/openhabian.md

     You can toggle use in \[menu option 38\].
 2. Mirror your SD card: see [auto backup](#auto-backup) documentation.
 You can activate mirroring using \[menu option 53\].
 3.  openHABian provides an option to move the root filesystem to USB-attached devices.
-    It does not work out of the box and is a completely untested option though.
-    Doing so is NOT recommended to anyone except those to know Linux well enough to manually apply all the required modifications.
     See \[menu option 37\].

+    WARNING 1: openHABian does not support hardware modifications to have an effect on the system itself such as to add an SSD drive to boot from.
+    We clearly recommend NOT to do this, for your own sake of reliability.

-    WARNING 1: USB sticks are as susceptible to flash wear-out as SD cards are, making zram the better choice for a standard Pi to run off its internal SD card.
+    WARNING 2: USB sticks are as susceptible to flash wear-out as SD cards are, making zram the better choice for a standard Pi to run off its internal SD card.
-    WARNING 2: various hardware it will NOT work out of the box to also _boot_ from the USB device.

 4. Use the openHAB integrated [openhab-cli tool](https://community.openhab.org/t/recommended-way-to-backup-restore-oh2-configurations-and-things/7193/82) to interactively backup/restore your openHAB **config** \[menu option 50/51\].
 5. Use [Amanda Network Backup](http://www.amanda.org/) for full system backups, documentation [here](openhabian-amanda.md).